The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2025-6704: Sophos Firewall Firmware RCE Vulnerability

-CVE-2025-6704 is a remote code execution flaw in Sophos Firewall Firmware affecting the SPX feature.
-Attackers can exploit this pre-auth vulnerability in specific configurations.
-This article covers technical details, affected versions, impact, and mitigation strategies.
+CVE-2025-6704 is a pre-authentication remote code execution vulnerability in Sophos Firewall Firmware's SPX feature affecting versions before 21.0 MR2.
+This article covers technical details, affected versions, and mitigation.

 CVE-2025-6704 Overview

-CVE-2025-6704 is an arbitrary file writing vulnerability in the Secure PDF eXchange (SPX) feature of Sophos Firewall.
-This critical vulnerability affects Sophos Firewall versions older than 21.0 MR2 (21.0.2) and can lead to pre-authentication remote code execution when a specific SPX configuration is enabled in combination with the firewall running in High Availability (HA) mode.
+CVE-2025-6704 is an arbitrary file write vulnerability in the Secure PDF eXchange (SPX) feature of Sophos Firewall.
+The flaw affects firmware versions older than 21.0 MR2 (21.0.2) and can be exploited without authentication.
+Successful exploitation leads to pre-authentication remote code execution on the firewall appliance.
+The vulnerability is only exploitable when a specific SPX configuration is enabled and the firewall operates in High Availability (HA) mode.
+The issue is tracked under [CWE-78] (OS Command Injection) and is documented in the Sophos Security Advisory.

 Critical Impact